InfoSec812/demo-labs-spring/README.md

 1. When the demo is first deployed, the CI/CD environment will be deployed
    * Could take as long as 30 minutes
+   * If Jenkins deploys **BEFORE** SonarQube, you will need to manually trigger a redeploy of Jenkins **AFTER** SonarQube is successfully deployed.
+   * Manual configuration of the SonarQube Webhook is also required.
 2. Once the CI/CD environment is deployed, the Spring application will be built
-   * Manual approval to deploy to the `Demo` environment will be required
+   * Manual approval to deploy to the `Dev` and `Demo` environments will be required
 3. The initial build of the application WILL fail
    * This is intentional...
 The initial build has insecure depdendencies and insecure web semantics
 4. The first step is to show the failed build and show the reasons for the failed build